Punjabi language: Geographic distribution

-Punjabi is the most widely spoken language in Pakistan, the eleventh-most widely spoken in India, and also present in the Punjabi diaspora in various countries.
+Punjabi is the most widely spoken language in Pakistan, the eleventh-most widely spoken in India, and also present in the Punjabi diaspora in various countries.According to Bhardwaj (2016), Punjabi is spoken by around 102 million people, if including both Eastern and Western dialectal varieties.

 Pakistan

 Punjabi is the most widely spoken language in Pakistan, being the native language of 88.9 million people, or approximately 37% of the country's population.